Yijing hexagram sequences

 No sooner had I made a gif animation of the King Wen sequence to satisfy my curiosity than I came across I Ching Sequencer Version 1.0.
 This sequencer was created in Flash and compares the King Wen sequence (the order of the hexagrams in the Yijing itself), hexagram by hexagram, with the Fuxi binary sequence (i.e. Shao Yong's Xiantian ['Before Heaven'] sequence), and both with the 'mystery sequence' on pp 730–731 of the Wilhelm-Baynes translation (page numbers pertain to the 3rd edition).

-Unfortunately, the Fuxi binary sequence is upside down.
+Unfortunately, the Fuxi binary sequence is upside down [UPDATE: This has now been corrected in version 2.1].
 In order to read the 64 gua as binary numbers with the decimal equivalents 0–63 you have to read them from the top line downwards with yang being 1 and yin 0.
 For example, the second hexagram in the Fuxi sequence, binary number 000001, is hexagram 23 of the King Wen sequence, not hexagram 24.
 Think of it like this:

 rotate 90° clockwise = = 000001